aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 ### osImageURL
 Optional field to replace the default Bottlerocket operating system.
 EKS Anywhere can only auto-import Bottlerocket.
 In order to use Ubuntu or RHEL see [building baremetal node images]({{< relref "../../osmgmt/artifacts/#build-bare-metal-node-images" >}}) to learn more on building and using Ubuntu with an EKS Anywhere cluster.
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
+To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run [upgrade cluster command]({{< relref "../../clustermgmt/cluster-upgrades/baremetal-upgrades/#upgrade-cluster-command" >}}).

 ### hookImagesURLPath
 Optional field to replace the HookOS image.